rehypejs/rehype/packages/rehype-parse/readme.md

 ### `processor.use(parse[, options])`

-Configure the `processor` to read HTML as input and process an [**HAST**][hast] syntax tree.
+Configure the `processor` to read HTML as input and process a [**HAST**][hast] syntax tree.

 ##### `options`